 Libido Replacement Therapy?

-Whether you’re off-cycle or just pure natty, our Blue Ox Test booster is chock-full of essential ingredients that excel in boosting testosterone and libido while killing off harmful cortisol.
-All natural and 100% healthy, Blue Ox is also ideal for facilitating a fast reboot of the HPG axis during post cycle therapy.Add to Cart
+Whether you’re off-cycle or just pure natty, our Blue Ox booster is chock-full of essential ingredients that excel in boosting virility and libido.
+All natural and 100% healthy, Blue Ox supplies crucial nutrients to keep your manliness at the max level… naturally of course.Add to Cart

 Click an item below to learn about each ingredient:

 Withania somnifera, commonly known as ashwagandha, is an herb used in Ayurveda medicine.
 Ashwagandha means ‘Smell of Horse,’ which refers to the fresh root’s distinct horsey smell, and the traditional belief that ingesting the herb will confer the strength and virility of a horse.

 Beyond reducing stress levels, ashwagandha can improve physical performance in both sedentary people and athletes, as well as reduce Low-density Lipoprotein (LDL) cholesterol.
 Ashwagandha can improve the formation of memories, and may be able to treat Alzheimer’s disease, though more human evidence is needed before supplementation can be recommended specifically for Alzheimer’s.